dendronhq/dendron-site/vault/dendron.topic.publishing.blogging.md

 You can use Dendron for blogging.
 To do so, add [[collection specific options |dendron.topic.publishing.configuration#collection-options]] to your frontmatter.

+### Using Collections

-For example, the following frontmatter results in the page [here](https://www.kevinslin.com/notes/b9bc4aa1-4369-446d-91a9-13d4f2a4b8e5.html).
+The following frontmatter results in the page [here](https://www.kevinslin.com/notes/b9bc4aa1-4369-446d-91a9-13d4f2a4b8e5.html).

 ```yml
 has_collection: true